raimuucka/ArduinoSTM32wiki/Linux.md

 Please add your current user to the dialout group.
 This can be done by finding out your current user using the shell command

-whomi
+whoami

 Then adding this user to the dialout group e.g.

 sudo adduser my_user dialout

-You may need to reboot after adding you user to the dialout group before it takes effect
+You may need to reboot after adding your user to the dialout group before it takes effect

 For support please register and post to www.STM32duino.com